What You Need to Know Before Buying a Vacation Home Rental in Kona, Hawaii

 Not all Vacation Home Rentals are Successful:

 Before you run out and start looking for a vacation home to buy, here's a word of caution.
 Not all vacation home rentals are successful.
-That's right, after 15 years of experience owning and managing vacation rentals in Hawaii, I have seen vacation homes that sat empty, causing negative monthly cash flow.
+That's right, after 15 years of experience selling, owning and managing vacation rentals in Hawaii, I have seen vacation homes that sat empty, causing negative monthly cash flow.
 I have also seen homes that are booked almost every day year round with hardly a gap between groups.
 I have owned rentals that were initially, unsuccessful and after making the necessary changes, they turned into top producers.
 Just like every other business, there is a formula for success which is usually developed through trial and error.
 Fortunately, I have a successful formula and am happy to share my knowledge and vacation rental ownership experience with you.
-As your Realtor, I can help you find a vacation home that you will not only enjoy but benefit from it's strong production as an investment.
+As your Realtor, I can help you find a vacation home or condo that you will not only enjoy, but also benefit from it's strong production as an investment.

 Here are a Few Tips to Help you Find the Perfect Vacation Home Rental in Kona Hawaii: